 void* genericPtr = &intValue;

-float retrievedFloat = *(float*)genericPtr; // Incorrect cast, potential runtime error
+float retrievedFloat = *(float*)genericPtr; // Incorrect cast, potential runtime error- The use of

 int intValue = 42;